Customer retention emails are designed to help customers understand the value of a product, prompt engagement, and reduce churn rate.

-Dollar Shave Club: FREE!!!
+Dollar Shave Club: FREE!

 If you create a Dollar Shave Club account but don’t enter your credit card information, you’ll soon be the recipient of several excellent retention emails.

 In this email, Dollar Shave Club goes all-in with one of the most powerful sales words in the English language: free.
-The subject line and entire body of the email stress the fact that you can try a razor for free.
+The subject line and the entire body of the email stress the fact that you can try a razor for free.
 This is just the nudge new customers need to get over the hump.

 The email does two other things really well.
-First, it uses a bold button with clear, friction free copy – “Get Your Free Month” – to entice recipients to click.
+First, it uses a bold button with clear, friction-free copy – “Get Your Free Month” – to entice recipients to click.
 Then, it shows a picture of the box you’ll be receiving.
 Nothing eliminates the anxiety of something new like a preview.

 Elevate: Copywriting 101

-Retention emails are the perfect medium for addressing resistance.
+Customer retention emails are the perfect medium for addressing resistance.
 If, for example, you know that some people believe your app is too complicated, use email to tackle that issue head on.

 This is a common copywriting technique called the Problem-Agitate-Solve formula.
 On Copyblogger, Demian Farnworth explains the basics.